 The company's secured bonds are tradable but the markets are not considered to be active.
 Accordingly market prices of the reference gilt have been adjusted for an appropriate credit spread to arrive at a fair value (Level 2 valuation).
-The fair value of the associated fixed rate loans is similarly adjusted for appropriate credit spreads (Level 2 valuation).
+The fair value of the associated fixed rate loan to THFC is similarly adjusted for appropriate credit spreads (Level 2 valuation) on the basis that the Standard and Poor's credit rating of the company is dependent on that of THFC.